Yigenana/presentations/QCON/QCON18.md

 ##go where?
 ![](Slide30_GopherBox.jpg)

 ^When go was released it had no dependencies management system.
 Within the community several tools were developed to meet this need.
 Within our own systems, we used Git Submodules.
 This made sense at the time as the community was actively pushing for a standard dependency management tool, and so we wanted to use a non-Go tool until the chosen tool arrived.
 It's been 2 years and while the community is closer to an aligned approach and tool for dependency management, it's not there yet.
-At The Economist, we've had minimal issues with our current approach, and so it hasn't posed specific challenges for us, but it certianly has been challnging for others and it something to be aware when transitioning to Go.
+At The Economist, we've had minimal issues with our current approach, and so it hasn't posed specific challenges for us, but it certainly has been challenging for others and it something to be aware when transitioning to Go.

 ---